marinierb/ansible-manjaro-setup/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/marinierb/ansible-manjaro-setup)

-## Custom configure my personal Manjaro desktop and laptop
+## Custom configure my personal Manjaro desktop

 - Can be used to build from scratch or to fix or restore broken stuff.
 - Installs and configures all software, peripherals, etc.